b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+* Olivelle, Patrick (ed.)
+(2019).
+'Grihasta: The Householder in Ancient Indian Religious Culture'.
+New York, N.Y., U.S.A.: Oxford University Press.
+ISBN 9780190696177 (ebook).

+**Purport:**<br>
+A most useful volume; unfortunately, Olivelle in the 'Introdicti(n' and none of the scheduled articles by the various authors address the Grihasta and the Agamic (Tantric) Traditions, whether understood as pre-, extra-, post- or arrising out of the Vedic Traditions in the strict and technical denotation.

 ### OLSON, C. ###

 * Olson, Carl (1997).
 'The Indian Renouncer and Postmodern Poison: A Cross-Cultural Encounter'.
 New Perspectives in Philosophical Scholarship: Texts and Issues.
 New York, N.Y., U.S.A.: Peter Lang.
 ISBN 9780820430225.